mridubhatnagar/blogs-backup/ckywr0krc04uoe5s1dube9pdg.md

 ## Document the Journey
 When chips are down it is easy to forget the wins and give up.
 Keeping a log of your journey helps you to see days when you made progress.

+What I feared most.
+Has now become an integral part of my lifestyle.
+I love swimming.
+When swimming I am mentally at peace.
+In a very focused state.